Germany: Nine feared trapped after hotel building collapse – DW – 08/07/2024

 Public broadcaster SWR said local fire brigade teams were initially not able to enter the building because of the risk that the building could cave fully.

-People in neighboring bildings were also evacuated given the risk of damage a complete collapse could inflict on its surroundings.
+People in neighboring buildings were also evacuated given the risk of damage a complete collapse could inflict on its surroundings.

 It is not yet clear what caused the accident.